dcalhoun/david-calhoun/posts/using-yarn-on-elastic-beanstalk.md

 yum -y install yarn;
 ```

-Second, it creates a `51_install_packages.config` that invokes `yarn install` to install our project's dependencies using Yarn rather than npm.
+Second, it creates a `51_install_packages.config` that invokes `yarn install` to install our project’s dependencies using Yarn rather than npm.
 It also install both production _and_ development dependencies, as we intend to build our project with webpack on the EB server.

 ```bash
 #!/bin/bash